thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Thompson, Organizations in Action, 1967, p.
 12, Chapter 1 (Strategies for Studying Organizations)

 Thompson accepted Emery and Trist's concept of the Causal Textures by asking a pragmatic structural question: *How does an organisation actually perform core work when the ground beneath it is constantly moving?* Today, organisations wonder how teams can build and deliver stable, reliable software products that fit users' needs when the market conditions and technologies change all the time.
 He argued that **an organisation is neither purely closed nor purely open; it is both**.
-The organisation copes with uncertainty by protecting its 'technical core', which involves the production component - i.e., the factory, its workers and engineers, or software teams with engineers - to act as a closed system, thereby maximising efficiency.
+The organisation copes with uncertainty by protecting its "technical core", which involves the production component — i.e., the factory, its workers and engineers, or software teams with engineers — to act as a closed system, thereby maximising efficiency.
 We want to shield the core internal teams from the influence of the environment.
 This means the internal core must be predictable using Continuous Integration and Continuous Delivery with rigorous testing.

 > Proposition 2.2: Under norms of rationality, organizations seek to buffer environmental influences by surrounding their technical core with input and output components.
 >